dennisdoomen/blog/_posts/2020-06-21-guidelines-event-sourcing.md

 **Do be careful that under load**, queuing the SQL-based event store based on a global check point might cause you to miss events [due to in-flight transactions](https://www.continuousimprover.com/2017/11/the-ugly-of-event-sourcingreal-world.html#things-you-would-never-expect-they-could-happen).
 Use a back-off window or serialize writes to the event store per partition to work around that.

-**Do treat rebuilding a protection as a special state** by having the projector mark itself as being rebuild and expose its [progress as ETA](https://liquidprojections.net/getting-started/#collecting-statistics-and-predicting-progress) and such.
+**Do treat rebuilding a projection as a special state** by having the projector mark itself as being rebuild and expose its [progress as ETA](https://liquidprojections.net/getting-started/#collecting-statistics-and-predicting-progress) and such.
 A smart projector also detects if the event store was rolled back to an earlier state (because of a database restore or a production patch), and will rebuild itself automatically.

 **Do whatever you can to make rebuilding fast**.
 Use aggressive caching, use a NoSQL database, project in-memory and in batches and then write to the database, project stream by steam if that makes sense for the projection, read from the event store in batches (and [be smart about exception handling](https://liquidprojections.net/exception-handling/)), use an ORM and [benefits from its unit of work](https://liquidprojections.net/nhibernate/) to reduce SQL statements, anything.
 You can even stop projecting events for aggregates that are no longer relevant for that projector, for instance, by adding metadata to the event store that all events of a particular aggregate (stream) are archivable.